ClientPlayground/Jello-Client/README.md

 ## Disclaimer
 This repo is for educational purposes only!

-The purpose of is repo is to learn how Minecraft hacked clients work (and those h0t guis UwU).
+The purpose of this repo is to learn how Minecraft hacked clients work (and those h0t guis UwU).